WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _buttonLabel_ `string`: The label to search the button for.
 -   _context_ `[GutenbergContext]`: Whether to click the button in the post editor or site editor context.

+### clickSiteEditorMenuItem

+Searches for an item in the navigation panel with the label provided and clicks it.

+_Parameters_

+-   _label_ `string`: The label to search the menu item for.

 ### closeGlobalBlockInserter

 Undocumented declaration.